Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Experiments

 We probe the functional role of individual prototypes through a targeted intervention experiment.
 Based on write-gate activations on the FineWeb validation set, we identified three functionally distinct prototypes from Layer 9: \textit{L9 P7}, which encodes a `female' concept; \textit{L9 P18}, which partially encodes a `male' concept; and \textit{L9 P2}, a gender-neutral control.
 Our intervention consists of disrupting each of these prototypes via parameter re-initialization and measuring the subsequent change in the conditional probability of the target words `{women}' and {`girls'}.
 We illustrate these prototypes in Figures \ref{fig:l9p7}, \ref{fig:l9p18}, and \ref{fig:l9p2}.
 Additional details on the construction of test sentences are in Appendix~\ref{sec:testcasegenerate}.

-\textbf{Interpreting prototypes at the write gate:} Human and LLM-aided evaluation reveal that prototypes capture disentangled concepts across varying levels of semantic abstraction, which naturally emerge as a result of training and encode interpretable patterns.
-For example, we identify concepts like entity names, functional words, verbs, as well as composite dates, illnesses, or school-related narratives.
-We also find that these concepts generally reflect the hierarchical organization of the model, with early layers tending to capture more superficial patterns and deeper layers representing composite and abstract semantics.
-We observe that polysemanticity is present in a few prototypes but remains limited overall and in fact, LLM aided evaluation reveals high disentanglement and a low number of uncorrelated themes for the vast majority of prototypes.
-Furthermore, we identify a correlation between half-life values and encoded concepts, where lower half-life values tend to capture local elements (such as stop words, or punctuation).
-Finally, we observe that ProtoT performs significantly better than LLaMA on all LLM-aided evaluation scores, with higher disentanglement and coverage and a lower number of uncorrelated topics.
-These results show that gate-mediated communication at the write gate forms prototype hubs that can largely be treated as separate, disentangled concept hubs, highlighting their potential for interpretability.
-A study on the correlation between half-life values and locality can be found in Appendix \ref{sec:appendix__interp_metrics}, Table~\ref{table_correlation_hl}.
+\textbf{Interpreting prototypes at the write gate:} Results for the LLM-aided interpretability experiment in table \ref{tab:interpretability} show that ProtoT outperforms both direct inspection of LLaMA attention heads and SAE extracted features across all scoring dimensions, with higher disentanglement and coverage and a lower number of uncorrelated topics.
+These results show that gate-mediated communication at the write gate forms prototypes that can largely be treated as separate, disentangled concept hubs, highlighting their potential for interpretability.
+Furthermore, human evaluation and LLM-aided scoring reveal that prototypes capture disentangled concepts across varying levels of semantic abstraction.
+We identify concepts like entity names, functional words, verbs, as well as composite dates, illnesses, or school-related narratives.
+We also find that these concepts generally reflect the hierarchical organization of the model, with early layers tending to encode more superficial patterns and deeper layers representing composite and abstract semantics.
+Finally, we identify a correlation between half-life values and encoded concepts, where lower half-life values tend to correspond to local elements (such as stop words, or punctuation).
+Examples of prototype visualization can be found in Figure~\ref{fig:combined}.
+Details about the experiment setup for SAE and Null baseline are in Appendix \ref{sec:appendix_concept_viz} along with additional prototype examples\footnote{An interactive html for prototypes is in the \href{https://github.com/YDYordanov/prototype_transformer}{code repository}.} and the statistics for LLM-aided interpretability experiments for all the methods and for multiple model configurations of ProtoT.
+The exact prompt used is in Appendix \ref{sec:appendix_llm_aided_prompt}.
+Interpretability metrics for LLaMA and ProtoT are in Appendix~\ref{sec:appendix__interp_metrics}, Figures \ref{fig:proto_metrics_grid} and \ref{fig:llama_metrics_grid}.
+In Appendix~\ref{sec:appendix__interp_metrics}, we also present the experimental results showing correlation between half-life values and locality.